10% DISCOUNT FOR MILITARY, VETERANS & SENIORS

 Termites can invade your home during any season of the year, so it's important to be vigilant about watching for the signs of a termite infestation as well as having professional inspections done regularly.
 Winter is an excellent time for pest control services in St. Augustine, FL, to conduct a termite inspection for a few different reasons.
 Here's what you need to know.

-Some homeowners mistakenly believe that even if their home does have termites, the colder weather is sure to kill off the colony.
+Some homeowners mistakenly believe if their home has termites, the colder weather will kill off the colony.
 Unfortunately, even cold snaps are unlikely to effectively destroy a termite colony.
 Cold weather typically just forces termites to burrow deeper into the soil around the foundation or into the wood structures of your home.
 Your home is at great risk if the termites have already entered because the outdoor temperatures won't faze them at all; they'll continue to feed and thrive as a colony while destroying your home.

 In areas of the country with colder temperatures during the winter, homeowners are less likely to notice termites because they don't usually swarm during the colder months.
 However, in warm and tropical climates like Florida, it's possible to see termites swarming.
 If you see what looks like swarming termites, even in the winter, be sure to research "pest control near me in St. Augustine" to get professional help right away.